 "The consultative paper goes beyond talk of contingent capital to address both Tier 1 and Tier 2 capital, mandating that all instruments have demonstrable loss-absorption capacity," said Karen Shaw Petrou, managing partner of Federal Financial Analytics Inc. "This is in conflict with other proposals to permit certain intangible capital — e.g., deferred tax assets — to count, making clear that the overall issue of what's capital remains a significant point of contention."

-Any capital injection by the public sector should not prevent investors from absorbing a loss they would have taken had a bailout not taken place, the committee said.
+As part of its proposal, the committee said any capital injection by the public sector should not prevent investors from absorbing a loss they would have taken had a bailout not taken place.

-"The numerous public sector injections of capital during the crisis and other forms of public sector support have had the indirect consequence of ensuring that in many instances capital instruments issued by banks that have been bailed out have not taken any losses at all," it wrote.
+"The numerous public sector injections of capital during the crisis and other forms of public sector support have had the indirect consequence of ensuring that in many instances capital instruments issued by banks that have been bailed out have not taken any losses at all," the committee wrote.

 A comment period has been issued on the committee's proposal until Oct.
 1.